Brimstone & New River Railroad

-The primary uses for the Brimstone line was to assist in the extraction of timber and coal.
-There were two coal mines at Hughett and Lone Mountain.2 Timber were taken to the W.M.
-Ritter Mill, located at the railhead at New River, until it burned, when they were delivered to a mill in Verdun.
+The Brimstone Railroad primarily hauled timber and coal, with two underground coal mines located at Hughett and Lone Mountain.
+2 Timber was taken to the W.M.
+Ritter Mill at New River and later to a mill in Verdun.